Gurnee Mills: 1991–2007: Early years

-Gurnee Town Center, another shopping center next to the Grand Hunt Center going west on Grand Ave, was built in 2002.
-As of 2021, It has DSW Shoe Warehouse, Old Navy, Ross Dress For Less, and Binny's Beverage Depot along with a host of other stores.
-In 2009, Linens N Things closed all locations, followed by Borders in 2011.
-There was once an hhgregg that closed in 2017.
-Pier 1 Imports closed in 2019, followed by Art Van Furniture in 2020.

 A decade after closing its outlet store in the mall, Sears returned to Gurnee Mills with a 201,000 ft2 Sears Grand hypermarket store in 2004, replacing and expanding the vacant space formerly home to Waccamaw Pottery.
 On its opening, Sears Grand became the largest store at Gurnee Mills, and it was the second of its kind after the store in Jordan Landing in West Jordan, Utah.
 Unlike most Sears Grand locations, the store in Gurnee was directly attached to a shopping mall, and after the Sears Grand at Pittsburgh Mills closed in 2015, it became the only mall-attached Sears Grand location until its own closure in 2018.
 The introduction of new full-price department stores like Sears and Kohl's represented the beginning of the mall's "third life", as retail analysts described it, following its period as an outlet mall and as an entertainment center.

-The focus on supplementing shopping with entertainment did not end there, however.
 In 2005, a Wannado City theme park was planned for the mall.
-The Wannado company already had a partnership with the Mills Corporation, having its first location at Sawgrass Mills and another planned for Mills' 108 North State Street development in Chicago.
 Plans continued to be developed through 2007, but both companies faced financial downturns and the project was never realized.
-Nike opened in May 2006.
+Nike opened on May 22, 2006.